iduck2017/set-piece/client/hearthstone/docs/prompt.md

 ### Development guidelines you need to follow:

-    + Do not use Chinese in the code, write in English
+    + Do not use Chinese Comment in the code, write in English

     + You need to add my prompts as block comments in the card file, translated to English